1970Mr/news-portal/README.md

 - **Features:**
     - Share articles on social media
+    - Users can register their own social media links
-    - Display social media feeds on the site
+    - Administrators can register social media links for the site

 ### Tag